-File Reviews and Auditing within law firms is a subject that, for many, is uncomfortable as it is a diversion of valuable resource and time consuming.
+File Reviews and Auditing within law firms is a subject that, for many, is uncomfortable as it is a diversion of valuable resources and time-consuming.

-The Strategic Partner (TSP) works with both law firms and professional indemnity insurers and as a result see, at the front line, how firms engage with the file review process with mixed results.
+The Strategic Partner (TSP) works with both law firms and professional indemnity insurers and as a result sees, at the front line, how firms engage with the file review process with mixed results.

 What is clear is that those firms that have directed file reviews to focus on what is important and do not audit to ‘hit numbers’ have a significantly improved risk profile that is actively demonstratable to external influencers.

 In this article, we seek to provide firms with an insight into how they can manage or adopt their file review/auditing strategy.
 Additionally, how firms can effectively direct resources and, importantly, review what is important with a significant diversion of supervisors’ time and meets the requirements of the regulator and Insurers.

 With Insurance premiums continuing to increase and the SRA engaging with more firms than ever before, the need to get this right is paramount.